Is There Evidence of Life After Death?

 What is a multiverse, you might ask?
 Imagine a hypothetical group of multiple universes.
 Combined, it’s believed that these universes encompass everything that exists: the whole of space, time, matter, energy, information, and the physical laws and the laws that describe them.

-The different universes within the multiverse are called “parallel universes,” “other universes”, and “alternate universes.”
+Intriguingly, the different universes within the multiverse are called “parallel universes,” “other universes”, and “alternate universes.”
 Didn’t Jesus say to his disciples, “In my Father’s house are many mansions.”
 (John 14:2, King James Version).
-Could the word “mansions” actually be a metaphor for different dimensions?
+Subsequently, could the word “mansions” actually be a metaphor for different dimensions?

-It’s entirely possible that within these universes are special dimensions that serve many purposes?
-Let’s say that one such place is the realm where the souls of individuals travel to upon death?
+It’s entirely possible that within these universes are special dimensions that serve many purposes.
+Let’s say that one such place is the realm where the souls of individuals transcend upon death?
 Some call this place Heaven and some call it “Summerland.”
-Then there are those who believe in the realm of Hell, according to their belief system.
+Similarly, some believe in the realm of Hell, according to their belief system.

 The Ancients and the Afterlife

 Most ancient civilizations believed in an afterlife.
 They even built entire societies around this belief.
 Moreover, it was common in those times to perform elaborate rituals to ensure deceased relatives were comfortable in their version of an afterlife.
-If they weren’t given these rituals, the ghost of the deceased came back to haunt them.
+Without the proper rituals, the deceased’s ghost returned to to haunt them.

 As it turns out, belief in the afterlife goes back to the oldest known records.
 Case in point, the entire ancient Egyptian culture was based on the promise of a paradise awaiting the deceased.
 However, it came with a price.

-Egyptians were judged on whether they could enter this utopia at death by going through a series of tests.
-To ensure success, spells or magical formulas were placed in tombs and believed to protect and aid the deceased in the afterlife.
+Judged on whether they could enter this utopia at death, the Egyptian dead endured a series of tests.
+To ensure success in crossing to the afterlife, relatives placed written spells and magical formulas in tombs to protect and aid the deceased in the afterlife.

 More Ancient Religions Believed in An Afterlife

 Interestingly, a recent poll reveals that a belief in an afterlife is shared by many.
-Those who believe in heaven are fairly certain that they themselves are going there.
+Those who believe in heaven are reasonably certain they are going there.
 However, some pollsters can’t agree on who actually gets a ticket to get on the “afterlife train.”

 After people die, they generally maintain a connection.
 However, there may be a lag period where it is necessary to get some perspective on their experiences before they make themselves available to loved ones.
 Then, as time goes on, their attention becomes increasingly focused on the astral plane unless of course, they reincarnate.